mosdef-hub/gmso/gmso/lib/jsons/README.md

 ## For Developers
-To add/contribute a new `PotentialTemplate` there are two ways:
+To add/contribute a new `PotentialTemplate` there are the following ways:

 1. **Add JSON File**: The example below shows the content of an example json file(OPLSTorsionPotential):
 ```json